Andy4495/MSP430TempSensorWithDisplay/README.md

 When using this program, start with `TEMP_CALIBRATION_OFFSET` set to zero, and compare the readings with a known good thermometer.
 Then update the value as needed for the specific board/chip that you are using (if necessary).

-There is a conflict with the library's use of the OneMsTaskTimer and sleep(), such that sleep() does not work properly.
-Although the LCD [datasheet][11] discusses the procedure to refresh the display at a minimum of once per second, it turns out that the refresh is not necessary.
-Therefore, the sketch disables the automatic screen refresh function (by setting the autoVCOM parameter in the constructor to false).
-This allows the microcontroller to sleep most of the time, drastically reducing power requirements.
+There is a conflict with the LCD library's use of the `OneMsTaskTimer` and `sleep()`, such that `sleep()` does not work properly.
+This appears to be related to the software VCOM clock generation.
+The VCOM clock (as described in the LCD [application note][18]) is needed to prevent DC bias buildup in the display which can cause burn-in.
+However, this also significantly impacts power usage of the overall sketch.
+Therefore, the sketch disables the automatic screen refresh function by setting the autoVCOM parameter in the constructor to false.
+To limit burn-in, the sketch reverses the display every time it updates.

+With the microcontroller sleeping most of the time, overall power consumption is very low.
 Per [EnergyTrace][14] measurements, the module pulls a mean current draw of 0.027 mA.
 A fully charged FuelTank can power this setup for several months.

 In order to save program space, this sketch uses [software I2C][7] to get data from the [BQ27510 Fuel Gauge][12] on the Fuel Tank [BoosterPack][3] instead of the [Fuel Tank Library][13].
 The BQ27510 has a simple I2C interface which makes it easy to implement directly without the use of a specialized library.